Agency Partners

 Key learnings from this report

-• Dublin remains the primary hub for E-commerce Engineer job opportunities, accounting for 88% of openings, followed by Cork at 8% and Galway at 3%, emphasizing the urban concentration of this market.
+• Dublin remains the leading city for E-commerce job opportunities, hosting 87% of the available roles, followed by Cork with 9% and Galway at 3%, emphasizing the capital as the primary hub for tech talent in this sector.

 Number of roles opened and closed for E-commerce Engineers in Ireland in the last 3 months